In the seven years since scientists discovered RNA interference, or RNAi–a way of hijacking a cell’s defense mechanism to silence

 to coronary heart disease.
 Now scientists are putting it to the test in humans.

 This past November, Acuity Pharmaceuticals in Philadelphia began testing an RNAi-based therapy in 12 patients suffering from age-related macular degeneration, the leading cause of blindness in people over 55.
-The treatment, which involves an injection of engineered RNA strands into the patient’s eyes, is a simple, if not painless, process [
+The treatment, which involves an injection of engineered RNA strands into the patient’s eyes, is a simple, if not painless, process [see illustration].
+The strands are designed to intercept faulty instructions sent by sick genes inside eye cells, thereby halting the deterioration of the macula.
+Although

 scientists are still unsure about potential side effects, given the alternative of almost certain blindness, patients feel that it’s worth the risk.